 Around 70-80% of the produced cocaine in South America goes through Central America.
-The drug traffickers exploit the already vulnerable Central American countries taking advantage of their obvious inability to keep the DTOs at bay in part due to many other challenges these states are facing, such as the high rate of gang activity.
-The DTOs use them as a transit area for the actual destination, which is the USA-Mexico border.
-The drug transport through these countries is a real plague for them as it leads to a dramatic increase of homicides and criminality.
-It creates smaller drug wars, which put the citizens' lives at risk and further strengthen their mistrust in the government.
-The civil wars throughout the second half of the 20th century laid the foundations for an easy access to weapons which created the Weapon-Trafficking-Empire we see today, coupled with the money laundering and the rising rates of violence and crime.
-Additionally, the public sector is susceptible to bribery, which only facilitates the constant move of drugs through these countries.
-Notwithstanding the significance of this problem, the governments have achieved little to nothing when trying to tackle it.
-The frustration of the locals is understandable, since the engagement of the politicians and institutions has been minute, while international cooperation in order to find concrete solutions, such as a centralized drug database, has failed miserably.
+The drug traffickers exploit the already vulnerable Central American countries and use the inability of these states to keep the DTOs at bay, due to the many other challenges they are facing such as the high rate of gang activity.
+They use them as a transshipment point for the actual destination which would be the USA-Mexico borders.
+The drug transport through these countries make the already unstable region spike in homicides and criminality.
+It creates smaller drug wars which puts the citizens at risk and further promotes the unfaithfulness in the government.
+The civil wars throughout the second half of the 20th century laid the foundations for an easy access on weapons which created the Weapon-Trafficking-Empire we see today, coupled with the money laundering and the rising rates of violence and crime.
+Additionally, the public sector is susceptible to bribery which only facilitates the constant move of drugs through the countries.
+Notwithstanding the significance of this problem, the government has achieved little to nothing when trying to fix it.
+The frustration in the minds of the locals is understandable since the engagement levels of the politicians and institutions have been minute and international cooperation in order to find concrete solutions such as a centralized drug database to gather all the necessary information has failed miserably.